ethrelfall/spin-half/readme.md

 Note: there is no script testing bent magnetic fieldlines for spin-half yet, so cannot say anything re "locking" problem in the spin-half case.

-Note: all the spin-half material is provisional and might be misconceived or wrongly implemented.
+Note: all the spin-half material is provisional and might be misconceived and/or wrongly implemented.